 Looker recommends that you replace the HyperSQL database with a full MySQL database backend when the internal HyperSQL database exceeds 600 MB in size.
 To check the size of the HyperSQL database, view the size of the

-looker.script file.
-If it exceeds 600 MB in size, follow the procedures below to migrate to an external MySQL database.
+looker.script file exceeds 600 MB in size, follow the following procedures to migrate to an external MySQL database.

 Provision a MySQL 5.7.x instance to use as the backend.
-Looker requires MySQL version 5.7.x because prior versions do not support UTF8mb4 encoding.
+Looker requires MySQL version 5.7.x because earlier versions do not support UTF8mb4 encoding.

 In AWS RDS, an instance of class